What is depression?

 What psychological approaches are used to treat depression?

 Given the large number of people who experience depression and its profound negative effects, psychologists have devoted considerable effort to study depression and develop effective treatments.
 These efforts have resulted in a number of treatments with evidence to support them.
+Many of these treatments emphasize one or more of the recognized risk factors discussed above.

 Cognitive therapy is the most well-studied psychological treatment for depression and has the most consistent evidence to support its use.